 Granite Bay Pedestrian Accident Lawyer

-Our law firm consistently fights for the rights of pedestrians throughout Northern Califonia.
-We use our legal skills and investigative abilities to determine why and how the pedestrian accident happened.
-We leave no stone unturned to ensure that our clients receive the compensation they deserve.
+Our law firm consistently fights for the rights of pedestrians throughout Northern California.
+We use our legal and investigative skills to determine why and how the pedestrian accident happened.
+We leave no stone unturned to ensure our clients receive the compensation they deserve.
 We use our experience to negotiate with insurers, and if the insurance company reneges on its responsibility, our legal team takes the case to court.
 Rely on us to have your back during a trying time, and let us take over your case while you rest and recoup.Incidence of Pedestrian Accidents

-The number of pedestrian accidents has risen nationwide and especially in California, over the last decade.
-At the root of the problem is the significant increase in the number of drivers and pedestrians.
+The number of pedestrian accidents has risen nationwide, especially in California, over the last decade.
+At the root of the problem is the significant increase in drivers and pedestrians.
 It is easy to see this by walking down any urban street or crossing an intersection.
 The number of pedestrian fatalities also increased nationally, and by the end of 2019 was recorded as nearly 6,000.
 The number of pedestrian deaths in the first six months of 2019 in five states, including California, amounted to almost half of all walker fatalities.
-This is true even though the population of the states makes up a third of the total U.S. population.Pedestrian Death Statistics
+This is true even though the states' population makes up a third of the U.S. population.Pedestrian Death Statistics

-According to the Governors Highway Safety Administration, walker deaths in 2019 were the highest they have been in 30 years.
-As pedestrian deaths rose roughly 60 percent in the years 2009 through 2019, other types of traffic accidents resulted in a less than 2 percent increase.
-So, it is not just about the number of drivers and walkers, other factors are in play.
-To respond to this deadly situation, state, county, and city programs have been put into use to reduce the number of pedestrian deaths.Common Reasons for Pedestrian Accidents
+According to the Governors Highway Safety Administration, walker deaths in 2019 were the highest in 30 years.
+As pedestrian deaths rose roughly 60 percent from 2009 through 2019, other types of traffic accidents increased by less than 2 percent.
+So, it is not just about the number of drivers and walkers; other factors are in play.
+To respond to this deadly situation, state, county, and city programs have been implemented to reduce the number of pedestrian deaths.Common Reasons for Pedestrian Accidents